-A few months before the launch you have been:
+A few months before the launch you should be:

 - Exploring collections, posting comments, feeling your way into the inner workings of the website. , Product Hunt’s algorithm rewards users who make an effort to build their profile by getting involved with community and supporting other products.

-- Grow an email list months before launch which should include influencers, advisors, and friends who will support you during launch day.
+- Growing an email list over a few months.
+This should include influencers, advisors, and friends who will support you during launch day.